Steve Lawler (DJ): Selected discography

-Awards and nominations
+Awards and accolades

 DJ Awards

 The DJ Awards organizes the annual electronic music DJ awards event it is the only international ceremony for DJs and also the oldest, the awards are held once a year at Pacha club in Ibiza Spain it is one of the most important accolades an artist can win or be honoured by.

 Lawler has won 5 awards and received 11 nominations overall.